Alex-Programs/chatAppv2/README.md

 # chatAppv2
-ChatApp, but back with encryption and less bugs.
+ChatApp, but with encryption and less bugs.